 This research was possible only because of Hubble’s unique ultraviolet capability.
 Because of the filtering effects of Earth’s atmosphere, ultraviolet light cannot be studied from the ground.
 “It’s a very rich region of the electromagnetic spectrum — there’s a lot of features that can be measured in the ultraviolet,” explained Fox.
 “If you work in the optical and infrared, you can’t see them.
 That’s why we have to go to space to do this.
 For this type of work, Hubble is the only game in town.”

 The findings, to be published in the Astrophysical Journal, will be presented during a press conference on June 2 at the 236th meeting of the American Astronomical Society, which will be conducted virtually this year.

-Reference: “Kinematics of the Magellanic Stream and Implications for its Ionization” by Andrew J. Fox, Elaine M. Frazer, Joss Bland-Hawthorn, Bart P. Wakker, Kathleen A. Barger and Philipp Richter, Astrophysical Journal.
+Reference: “Kinematics of the Magellanic Stream and Implications for its Ionization” by Andrew J. Fox, Elaine M. Frazer, Joss Bland-Hawthorn, Bart P. Wakker, Kathleen A. Barger and Philipp Richter, 29 June 2020, The Astrophysical Journal.

 The Hubble Space Telescope is a project of international cooperation between NASA and ESA (European Space Agency).
 NASA’s Goddard Space Flight Center in Greenbelt, Maryland, manages the telescope.
 The Space Telescope Science Institute (STScI) in Baltimore conducts Hubble science operations.
 STScI is operated for NASA by the Association of Universities for Research in Astronomy in Washington, D.C.